About the College System in California

-SMC prepares students so they will be eligible to transfer to the university in junior standing.
+SMC prepares students so they will be eligible to transfer to the university with junior (third year) standing.
 Community colleges like SMC are generally considered the first two years of the university.

 Do all SMC courses transfer to the university?